Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Even those family members who do their best to be unlovable will most often respond, in time, when touched by love.
 This can be challenging, but also rewarding to the family unit.

 Sometimes old, hurtful ways and hidden fears and pain thwart the unity we desire in our marriage.
 My husband and I found ourselves seeing past cycles repeat themselves.
 Sometimes we thought abut the “D” word—again.
 We were in the throes of cyclical dysfunction.
 Why did Charlie’s anger flare up so easily?
 Why did I experience so many instances of self-pity and desire to escape?
-Why weren’t we able to confront the issues of daily living without fear of rejection?
+And why weren’t we able to confront the issues of daily living without fear of rejection?

 What was it that brought us to have the lifestyles we each possessed?
 Why were we so different?
 What were the driving forces behind our emotional responses?
 There had to be more to this madness than just the strain of a blended family.